kube-zen/zen-watcher/PROJECT_OVERVIEW.md

 ## What is Zen Watcher?

-Zen Watcher is an open-source, production-ready Kubernetes operator that aggregates security, compliance, and observability events from multiple sources into a unified, extensible CRD-based system.
+Zen Watcher is an open-source Kubernetes operator that aggregates security, compliance, and observability events from multiple sources into a unified, extensible CRD-based system.
+Core features are production-ready and battle-tested.

 **Version**: 1.0.0
 **License**: Apache 2.0
-**Language**: Go 1.24+
+**Language**: Go 1.23+ (tested on 1.23 and 1.24)
-**Platform**: Kubernetes 1.28+
+**Platform**: Kubernetes 1.26-1.29 (client libs: k8s.io/* v0.28.15)

 ---